HighDiceRoller/icepool/README.md

 * Dice support all standard operators (+, -, <, >, etc.) as well as an extensive library of functions (rerolling, exploding, etc.)
 * Efficient dice pool algorithm can solve keep-highest, finding sets and/or straights, *RISK*-like mechanics, and more in milliseconds, even for large pools.
 * Exact fractional probabilities using Python `int`s.
-* Experimental support for decks (sampling without replacement).
+* Experimental support for decks (aka sampling without replacement).

 ## Installing